flowsforapex/flowsforapex.github.io/_pages/team.md

      bio: >
       Moritz Klein has been working with Oracle technology since early 2001.
       He started using Oracle Application Express with it's first public release which was called HTMLDB in 2004.<br>
-      Moritz shares his knowledge through his blog, on Twitter and by speaking at national and international conferences like the DOAG Annual Conference, APEX Connect, APEX World and Kscope.<br>
+      Moritz shares his knowledge through his blog, on Twitter and by speaking at national and international conferences like the DOAG Annual Conference, APEX Connect, APEX World and Kscope.
+Moritz is an Oracle ACE Director.<br>
-      After 6 years working for Ericsson as Data Warehouse Specialist, he's now with MT as Senior Principal Consultant for APEX.<br>
+      After 6 years working for Ericsson as Data Warehouse Specialist, he's now with Hyand (formerly MT) as Senior Principal Consultant for APEX.<br>
       His main areas are Data Modeling, PL/SQL and Oracle APEX.
       Nowadays he's also adding JavaScript and DevOps to the mix.
      image: "/assets/images/moritzklein.jpg"
      links:
        - label: "Email"
          icon: "fas fa-envelope"
-         url: "mailto:moritz.klein@mt-itsolutions.com"
+         url: "mailto:moritz.klein@hyand.com"
        - label: "Twitter"
          icon: "fab fa-fw fa-twitter-square"
          url: "https://twitter.com/commi235"